 If the player with the least VP already has a Spy token, the next Spy token is given to the player with the second-least VP.
 If there is a tie for least VP, the Spy is given to the tied player who is last in turn order.

 USING A SPY

 During 4.13.
-Production, after all players have generated their output, any players with a Spy can place the Spy tile on any activated company belonging to another player and take the respective output with a +1 modifier.
+Production, after all players have generated their output, any players with a Spy can place the Spy tile on any activated company belonging to another player and take a single instance of its output.

 If a company has a standard output of 4 Food, the Spy receives 1 Food.

-If a company has a standard output of 3×2 VP and 2×5 credits the Spy receives 1x2VPs and 1×5 credits for their employer.
+If a company has a standard output of 3×2 VP and 2×5 credits the Spy receives 1x2VPs and 1×5 credits.